Advanced coaching practice vs academic analysis

 For a whole host of reasons!

-They are trying, with great diligence, to explain something which is, probably, with our current knowledge of psychology, beyond academic comprehension, yet, in an apparent paradox, can be understood and practiced effectively.
+They are trying, with great diligence, to explain something which is, probably, with our current knowledge, beyond academic comprehension, yet, in an apparent paradox, can be understood and practiced effectively.

 “How,” you may ask, “can such a gulf exist between an advanced coach’s ability to transform behavior and an academic’s ability to comprehend the processes involved?”